drewp41/PredictingPopularityOnReddit/README.md

 <body>
 <h2> Graphing Filtered Data</h2>

-We used the same method from above to graph the relationship between the post title's length and the acerage score it recieves, except only looking at the top 15 subreddits.
+We used the same method from above to graph the relationship between the post title's length and the average score it recieves, except only looking at the top 15 subreddits.
 </body>
 </div>
 </div>